WPCD-Workflows/documentation/source/amns.rst

 of the EU-IM modelling projects.
 A consistent approach, taking into account the specific requirements of the EU-IM while maintaining the work aligned with other European efforts in this area, is therefore required.
-As a consequence the AMNS tasks are implemented as Tasks under the TF leadership and has the following scope:

-- Coordination of the work in the four different sub areas.

-- Supply of data not presently residing in easily accessible data bases.

-- Identify any Intellectual Property Rights (IPR) protection needs in view of a broader collaboration with ITER partners.

-- Provide software for delivery of AMNS data to EU-IM-TF codes.

 EU-IM contact person
 ====================